Simple Explanation of Recycled Polypropylene (PP)

 Mechanical vs. Chemical Recycling Methods

-There are two main methods for recycling polypropylene: mechanical and chemical recycling.
+There are two primary methods for recycling polypropylene:

-- Mechanical Recycling: This process involves shredding and melting plastic without changing its chemical structure.
-This is the most common method and produces recycled PP plastic pellets that can be used for products such as carpets, fabrics, plastic lumber, and automotive parts.
+- Mechanical Recycling: The plastic is shredded, melted, and reshaped without altering its chemical structure.
+This is the most common method, producing recycled PP suitable for carpets, plastic lumber, and automotive parts.

 Also Read : Step-by-Step Guide: Switch from Virgin to Recycled Polypropylene